Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 JMC offers well-designed programs in various streams over the past five decades and has had a dedicated placement cell since 1998.

-The women-only college, through the Spanish department, offers a BA in Spanish.
-Total seats are 18, and admission is through a written exam and merit list.
+Through the Spanish department, the women-only college offers a BA in Spanish.
+The total seats are 18, and admission is through a written exam and merit list.

 - Part-Time: Certificate in French and Spanish.